3 They are watching you

 - student loans – unless you’ve defaulted on payments

 - your record in making Council Tax payments on time

 - fines for driving and parking offences.

-The analysis made by the credit rating agencies leads to a score being assigned to you.
-The scores for an excellent credit rating are set out below – although note that the agencies may, on occasion, make changes to their scoring ranges.
+The analysis made by the credit reference agencies leads to a score being assigned to you.
+The scores for an excellent credit assessment are set out below – although note that the agencies may, on occasion, make changes to their scoring ranges.

 Table 1 Credit rating agencies’ excellent scores

 When lenders make decisions about credit applications they use the information on your credit file(s), as compiled by at least one agency they employ.
 They also use information about your current status that you, yourself, supply in your application.
 This typically includes such routine personal information as: